 It’s just turned four o’clock.
 The sun is beaming spherical shadows through the dusty windows.
-I’ve just boarded the train at Ostkreuz when it makes its lazy start towards the east.
+Moments after I’ve boarded the train at Ostkreuz, it makes its lazy start towards the east.
 Twenty minutes till my stop at Rahnsdorf.
 I’m on my way to meet Arne, the owner of Feine Laube – a delightful holiday cottage on the outskirts of the Berlin.

 I first met Arne via Berliner Landjungs, an Etsy shop Arne runs with his partner.
 There you can find a charming selection of home decor pieces, from mid century chairs to vintage enamel tableware.
 Arne told me about their renovated “Ferien Wohnung” just outside the city and as a fan of their store, I was rather excited to see what they had put together.

 I meet Arne just outside the station.
 As we walk to his car he excitedly tells me stories of the dilapidated building and garbage dump they started out with.

 Bright golden rays flicker through rows of pine trees along the short drive to Feine Laube.
 Tucked away in a quiet street surrounded by woodlands, the cottage lies just a thirty minute walk north-east from the Größer Mugglesee.
 The large lake is quite popular among water-sport enthusiasts and those who love watching the sun dance and bounce on the water.

 As I walk towards the flat roofed cottage at the rear end of a wild lush garden, I can almost smell the charcoal fire burning in the barbecue.
 I imagine basking in the sun as I pass by the white loungers while two sparrows splash in the pond beyond.